Financing Road Less Traveled

-It seems perhaps unthinkable that a bank would extend you a loan without so much as asking you what you do for a living, but no doc and low doc loans have grown in popularity for those with cash to spend but the credit history that won’t let them get traditional financing.
+It seems perhaps unthinkable that a bank would extend you a loan without so much as asking you what you do for a living, but no doc and low doc loans have grown in popularity for those with cash to spend but whose credit history won’t let them get traditional financing.
 No doc loans have a higher down payment requirement, but the ability to get a loan with bad credit can sometimes offset that cost.

-The seller would then enter into a personal financial loan agreement with the buyer for the rest, giving the seller a chunk of money up front from the bank and a steady stream of interest-bearing income from the buyer.
-The buyer gets into the home, the bank does not over extend itself and everyone gets what they want out of the transaction.
+The seller would then enter into a personal financial loan agreement with the buyer for the rest, giving the seller a chunk of money upfront from the bank and a steady stream of interest-bearing income from the buyer.
+The buyer gets into the home, the bank does not overextend itself and everyone gets what they want out of the transaction.
 These types of deals are also growing in popularity and could be a way to solve your financing difficulties.

-These types of deals can come under many names depending on the region you live in, but the basic gist of the deal is that a prospective home buyer makes payments directly to the seller on agreed-to terms instead of the bank, only taking title when those payments are complete.
-While land contracts function somewhat like seller financing, seller financing agreements rarely make up the entirety of the financing and title is passed at the onset of the agreement.
+These types of deals can come under many names depending on the region you live in, but the basic gist of the deal is that a prospective home buyer makes payments directly to the seller on agreed-to terms instead of the bank, only taking the title when those payments are complete.
+While land contracts function somewhat like seller financing, seller financing agreements rarely make up the entirety of the financing, and the title is passed at the onset of the agreement.

-Land contracts give sellers the ability to see return on what is basically invested money in the form of their real estate with the security of still holding title should anything happen along the payment schedule.
+Land contracts give sellers the ability to see a return on what has basically invested money in the form of their real estate with the security of still holding title should anything happen along the payment schedule.
 These deals are sometimes called contract-for-sale deals in some areas of the country and you should consult a real estate agent or attorney before entering into such an agreement, either buyer or seller.

-Of course, you should always consult your real estate advisers, whether that entails a real estate agent, real estate lawyer or other counsel, before entering into any financial agreement that you may not completely understand.
+Of course, you should always consult your real estate advisers, whether that entails a real estate agent, real estate lawyer, or other counsel, before entering into any financial agreement that you may not completely understand.
 There are many more financing options out there, but arming yourself with information on a few of the options will ease your real estate financing search and give you a better foundation from which to mount your purchasing effort.